 When someone searches for "gym in [city]" or "fitness center near me," Google displays three types of results:

-The top three local businesses shown with map pins — this is prime real estate.
-Getting your gym or fitness center featured here can significantly increase walk-ins, membership inquiries, and trial bookings.
-It's the most visible real estate in local search.
+The Local 3-Pack is prime real estate.
+Getting your gym or fitness center featured here can significantly increase walk-ins, membership inquiries, and subscriptions.

 Local SEO has become the backbone of modern fitness marketing.
 Here's why it matters more than ever: